wavyvi00/ai_study_tracker/README.md

 - **👀 3D Head Pose**: Tracks Pitch, Yaw, and Roll to detect looking down/away
 - **📱 Phone Detection**: Detects if you are using your phone (hands near face)
 - **🧍 Posture Analysis**: Monitors sitting posture for better focus
-- **🎥 Dev Mode**: Live camera feed with debug overlays and real-time analysis
+- **🎥 Live Camera Feed**: Real-time video preview with detection overlays
-- **🖥️ Native Desktop App**: Beautiful native window on macOS and Windows
+- **🖥️ Native Desktop App**: Beautiful native macOS window powered by Tauri
 - **🎨 Modern UI**: Sleek dark mode interface with smooth animations
 - **🔒 Privacy-First**: All processing is local; no video leaves your device